 This college town, home to the University of Tennessee Volunteers, is bursting with outdoor activities, creative artisans and some serious good eats.
 Hike, climb, kayak and bike with the help of Outdoor Knoxville, who can outfit you for any outdoor activity.
 Buckle up and conquer the challenging courses at Navitat – either by day or night.
 Once you’ve worked up an appetite, head to one of the many restaurants that call Knoxville home – Lonesome Dove for creative, upscale American fare, Kefi for a cocktail and memorable Greek cuisine, and seasonal Italian dishes at Emilia Italian.
 Save room for dessert and go to Phoenix Pharmacy for a banana split.

 With so much to see and do, you’ll be plenty busy in Chattanooga.
 The city is home to world-class attractions like the Tennessee Aquarium that stretches to two buildings plus the impressive IMAX Theater.
 Hunter Museum of American Art, which not only beautifully showcases nearby Tennessee River, but has sculptures, photography and paintings displayed by some of the world’s leading artists.
-Go to Songbirds Guitar Museum to learn about the history of the guitar and see some of the most valuable guitars in the world.
 If you need some time in nature, hike up to Snoopers Rock which provides stunning views of the gorge below and the mountains beyond.

 This adorable town has a lot of history to tell as it’s Tennessee’s Oldest Town, incorporated in 1779.
 To get acquainted with Jonesborough, join a Historic Jonesborough Town Tour led by local historians who share colorful stories about the town and interesting tidbits.
-Visit the International Storytelling Center where resident tellers weave their tales.
-Have a delicious meal at Main Street Cafe & Catering, enjoy a flight of beers made by Depot Street Brewing and see a show performed by the Jonesborough Repertory Theatre.
+Have a delicious meal at Main Street Cafe & Catering and enjoy a flight of beers made by Depot Street Brewing.

 Explore these towns and more for an experience that can only be Made in Tennessee.